 So, you should put a piece of cardboard or steel plate underneath the roll bar to protect the surface you want to preserve.
 This trick comes in handy when using nail pullers to remove staples and nails from hardwood floors.

-The heavy duty construction of nail pulling pliers makes them a perfect heavy duty staple remover tool.
-It is a must-have in kitchen renovation projects for removing nails and staples.
-It does a perfect job on brad nails too.
+The heavy duty construction of nail pulling pliers makes them a perfect heavy duty tool for removing nail staples.
+You need them for your kitchen renovation projects to remove nails and staples.

 How to remove staples and nails from wood using nail puller pliers